Abhishek10269/TODO-APP/README.md

 # TODO-APP
-- allow user to add todo
+- allow user to add todo.
-- allow user to sign in
+- allow user to sign in.
 - allow user to update and mark as done.
-- allow user to delete todo
+- allow user to delete todo.